ryanlowdermilk/DoD-Copilot-Chat-Workshop/USMC/README.md

 This guide provides facilitators with the structure and technical steps to facilitate a hands-on workshop for US Marine Corps personnel on using standalone Copilot Chat.
 The workshop demonstrates six independent scenarios, each highlighting a unique Copilot capability in authentic "in garrison" contexts at USMC installations like Camp Lejeune, Camp Pendleton, or Quantico.

 ### Training Objectives
-- Demonstrate how to use standalone Copilot Chat to enhance productivity in Microsoft 365 applications without integrated features or web grounding.
+- Demonstrate how to use Microsoft 365 Copilot Chat (with web grounding disabled by admin policy) to enhance productivity in Microsoft 365 applications.
 - Build skills in progressive prompt building, meta-prompting, and chain of reasoning for effective Copilot interactions.
 - Apply Copilot capabilities to real-world USMC tasks relevant to both Doer (E1-E4, O1-O2) and Leader (E5-E7, O3-O4) personas.
-- Ensure participants can copy/paste between Copilot Chat and M365 apps in a secure DoD environment.
+- Ensure participants can copy/paste and/or upload files between Copilot Chat and M365 apps in a secure DoD cloud environment.

 ### Target Audience Description
 - **Personas:** Doers (junior Marines and officers performing tactical tasks) and Leaders (NCOs and mid-grade officers overseeing operations).